yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 	(gdb) break do_init_module
 	Breakpoint 1 at 0xffffffff810ed48d: file /usr/src/debug/kernel-3.10.0-327.el7/linux-3.10.0-327.el7.x86_64/arch/x86/include/asm/current.h, line 14.

-The break point number for `do_init_module` is `1`, used `command` to specify the gdb commands sequences while hitting the break point,
+The break point number for `do_init_module` is `1`, we used `command` to specify the gdb commands sequences while hitting the break point,

 	(gdb) command 1
 	Type commands for breakpoint(s) 1, one per line.